US Congress approves $14 billion budget for Ukraine - International

 On three previous occasions during Joe Biden’s tenure, lawmakers delayed passing a fiscal-year spending plan in favor of extending Donald Trump-era policies.

-This time, however, Russia’s war against its Western-backed neighbor gave the process new impetus, and the end result was a comfortable 68-31 vote in favor of the budget.
+This time, however, Russia’s war against its neighbor Western support gave the process a new impetus, and the end result was a comfortable 68-31 vote in favor of the budget.

 A significant number of Senate Republicans tried to slow the process, arguing that aid to Ukraine should be separated from the broader funding package.